Untersander/home-ops/talos/README.md

 # Or if you don't have mkisofs
 docker run --rm -v $(pwd)/:/data alpine:latest sh -c "apk add cdrkit && mkisofs -joliet -rock -volid 'metal-iso' -output /data/metal-config.iso /data/metal-config/"
 ```

+Write new ISO to USB stick.

+See [Metal ISO](https://www.talos.dev/v1.11/reference/kernel/#metal-iso) for more details.

 Or use talosctl to apply the config remotely:
 ```bash